 What to Do When the Pumpkin Gets Soft

-This is one of the extra benefits of succulent pumpkins.
-For months you will have a beautiful pumpkin arrangement, but then you get to plant the succulents and watch them grow!
+This is one of the extra benefits of succulent topped pumpkins.
+For months you will have a beautiful pumpkin centerpiece, but then you get to plant the succulents and watch them grow!

 Or you can take off the entire piece of moss with all of the succulents attached and place the entire thing in a pot filled with succulent soil.

-When succulents are transplanted their roots may get disturbed and they need to callous over before getting water.
-This prevents the roots from getting root rot.
+When succulents are transplanted their roots get disturbed and they need to callous over before getting water.
+This prevents the roots from rotting.

-So be sure to place them out of full sun where they won’t be damaged by frost.
-Then only water once every 1-2 weeks and your succulents will grow wonderfully!
+So be sure to keep them out of full sun and in a place where they won’t be damaged by frost.
+Then only water once every 1-2 weeks.

-Have fun creating your succulent pumpkins!
+Have fun creating your succulent topped pumpkins!
 Remember there is no perfect way.
 It’s all about being creative and having fun!

 Pin for later: